Determining evolutionary equations from a single passive boundary observation: Joint recovery in TAT/PAT

 Rather than continuing with the time-domain identity \eqref{eq:iid1} after the first decoupling step, we change the test functions and pass to the frequency domain.
 This allows us to extract a different decoupling quantity, better adapted to separating \(c\) from the already determined quotient \(f/c^2\).

 We begin by reducing the time-dependent problem \eqref{eq:simple_hyper_eqns} to the frequency domain via the temporal Fourier transform.
-Under the regularity and decay assumptions of Theorem~\ref{thm:unique_f_c}, the Fourier transform \eqref{eq FT} is well defined, and the integration by parts in time is justified.
+Under the regularity convention above and the decay assumptions of Theorem~\ref{thm:unique_f_c}, the Fourier transform \eqref{eq FT} is well defined, and the integration by parts in time is justified.
 Consequently, for each fixed \(k>0\), the transformed field \(\hat u(\cdot,k)\) satisfies